lkcozy/blockchain/README.md

 The two common types are the Public Blockchain and the Private Blockchain.

 - A public blockchain allows any node that has internet connection to access the blockchain by issuing either a write a read request.
-Some of the popular public blockchain available today are Bitcoins, Ethereum, Fac- tom, Blockstream, and so on.
+Some of the popular public blockchain available today are Bitcoins, Ethereum, Factom, Blockstream, and so on.
 - A private blockchain allows nodes to issue similar requests but these nodes must be predefined and authorized.

+## References

+- [openblockchains/awesome-blockchains](https://github.com/openblockchains/awesome-blockchains): A collection about awesome blockchains - open distributed public databases w/ crypto hashes incl

+- [Awesome Blockchain](https://github.com/yjjnls/awesome-blockchain): Curated list of resources for the development and applications of block chain.

+- [Awesome Blockchain AI](https://github.com/steven2358/awesome-blockchain-ai): A curated list of Blockchain projects for Artificial Intelligence and Machine Learning.

+- [Blockchain-stuff](https://github.com/Xel/Blockchain-stuff): Curated list of blockchain and general cryptocurrency resources